pingcap/docs-cn/v2.1/tools/data-migration-overview.md

 dmctl is the command line tool used to control the DM cluster.

-- Creating/Updating/Dropping data synchronization tasks
+- Creating/Updating/Dropping data replication tasks
-- Checking the state of data synchronization tasks
+- Checking the state of data replication tasks
-- Handling the errors during data synchronization tasks
+- Handling the errors during data replication tasks
-- Verifying the configuration correctness of data synchronization tasks
+- Verifying the configuration correctness of data replication tasks

-## Data synchronization introduction
+## Data replication introduction

-This section describes the data synchronization feature provided by Data Migration in detail.
+This section describes the data replication feature provided by Data Migration in detail.

-### Black and white lists synchronization at the schema and table levels
+### Black and white lists replication at the schema and table levels

-The black and white lists filtering rule of the upstream database instances is similar to MySQL replication-rules-db/tables, which can be used to filter or only synchronize all operations of some databases or some tables.
+The black and white lists filtering rule of the upstream database instances is similar to MySQL replication-rules-db/tables, which can be used to filter or only replicate all operations of some databases or some tables.

 ### Binlog event filtering

 Binlog event filtering is a more fine-grained filtering rule than the black and white lists filtering rule at the schema and table levels.
-You can use statements like `INSERT` and `TRUNCATE TABLE` to specify the Binlog events of the database(s) or table(s) that you need to synchronize or filter out.
+You can use statements like `INSERT` and `TRUNCATE TABLE` to specify the Binlog events of the database(s) or table(s) that you need to replicate or filter out.

 ### Column mapping